Disclosures required under Guernsey Financial Services Commission’s Conduct of Business Rules and other Laws.

 The Managers have financial controls in place to help prevent fraud which include having a limited number of authorised signatories to its accounts and every transaction requiring two authorised signatories to be approved.
 The Managers have also outsourced financial accounting to a specialist firm of accountants which helps to provide additional independent oversight of its financial records.
 The accounts of the Managers are audited each year.

 Conflicts of Interest

-From time to time it is possible that one or both parties to the IMA may be in a conflicted position.
-The Manager’ policy on dealing with conflicts of interest is “that the Company and staff must seek to avoid or manage conflicts of interest.
+From time to time it is possible that one or both parties to an agreement may be in a conflicted position.
+The Manager’s policy on dealing with conflicts of interest is “that the Company and staff must seek to avoid or manage conflicts of interest.
 Where a conflict arises, staff should ensure fair treatment to all its Clients by disclosure, internal rules of confidentiality, declining to act, or otherwise.
 Staff should not unfairly place its interests above those of its Clients and, where a properly informed Client would reasonably expect that the firm would place his interests above its own, the Company should live up to that expectation.”

 Client Monies will be held in a designated client account when not invested.
 Clients will not receive interest on any balance held in the client account.

 Where funds are being returned to a client, they will only be returned to an account in the name of the client.
-No third party payments will be made.
+No third-party payments will be made.

 Collection of Fees

 Fees will be calculated in accordance with the client agreement which will normally be collected from the Account within 2 weeks of the due date.
 Where fees are denominated in a currency different to the currency of cash held the Account, the Account will bear any foreign exchange risk.

 Client complaints should be made in writing and sent by email to firstname.lastname@example.org.
 All complaints should include the Client name and Account number.
 All Client complaints will be referred to the Compliance Officer and Clients should receive an initial response within 2 working days.